AlpacaTravel/mapping-docs/README.md

 - **[Google Maps Platform](/topics/itinerary/Working%20with%20Google%20Maps/README.md)**
   Integrating with Google Maps Platform
 - **[Working with SVG](/topics/itinerary/Working%20with%20SVG/README.md)**
-  Working with SVG exports of itineraries
+  Working with SVG exports of itineraries such as stylising curved and generalised representations of itineraries.

 ## API Key